Gagnon-lab/takasugi-genetics/README.md

 The pipeline will also generate visualization output necessary to make plots such as **Figure 4C** and all the plots in **Figure S4**.
 These files can be found within the *var/www/html* directory.

-Within `var/www/html`, each sample will have its own folder with the following files:
+Within `var/www/html`, each sample will have its own folder with such files:
 ```
 var/www/html
   |_viz-Output